Ultimate X match: Rule nuances

-After Ultimate X4, in which Michael Shane and Kazarian pulled the X Division Championship down at the same time, it was ruled that if both combatants land on the mat while still holding the object, they are declared "co-winners".
-During Ultimate X6, Chris Sabin and Petey Williams detached the X Division Championship at the same time when A.J.
+After the fourth Ultimate X match, in which Michael Shane and Kazarian pulled the X Division Championship down at the same time, it was ruled that if both combatants land on the mat while still holding the object, they are declared "co-winners".
+During the sixth Ultimate X, Chris Sabin and Petey Williams detached the X Division Championship at the same time when A.J.
 Styles jumped from the top rope to snatch the belt from them while they were still hanging from the ropes, taking sole possession and landing on the mat, winning the title.

-During Ultimate X7, the belt was initially pulled down by A.J.
+During the seventh Ultimate X, the belt was initially pulled down by A.J.
 Styles; however, Christopher Daniels hit Styles with his finisher Angels Wings and took the belt away from Styles, and was declared the winner because the referee had been knocked out, and did not realize that Styles first detached the title.
-During Ultimate X8, the object (the red "X") was partially detached, but both Chris Sabin and Michael Shane fell, and the X dropped, untouched, to the ground.
+During the eighth Ultimate X, the object (the red "X") was partially detached, but both Chris Sabin and Michael Shane fell, and the X dropped, untouched, to the ground.
 Referee Mark "Slick" Johnson stopped anyone from taking the X and had officials rehang it.
 When it fell later, it fell into the waiting arms of Petey Williams, who was declared the winner.
-The decision was held up, as this was not the planned finish, and a rematch was held (Ultimate X9) soon after.
+The decision was held up, as this was not the planned finish, and a rematch was held soon after.

 Although Ultimate X matches are considered no-disqualification, interference and the use of weapons are rare.
 Wrestlers are not allowed to use a ladder as a way to grab the object, although technically they may use one as a weapon.
-In Ultimate X14, however, Team 3D (Brother Ray and Brother Devon) got away with using a ladder because the referee was knocked out.
+In the fourteenth Ultimate X, however, Team 3D got away with using a ladder because the referee was knocked out.